tiffany-t-s/a1-tiffanysemexant-a25/README.md

 By default Glitch often assigns your application a random name.
 To change it, click on the project dropdown menu in the upper left corner of Glitch.
 You will then see an additional text field displaying the project name in the resulting menu; click here to edit the name.

 The name scheme should be `a1-yourGitHubUsername`.
-The `a1` will need to be updated to `a2`, `a3`, and so on in future projects.
+The `a1` will need to be updated to `a2`, `a3`, and so on in future assignments.

-Achievements
+Rubric
 ---
-Below are some suggested technical and design achievements.
-You can use these to help boost your grade up to an A and customize the assignment to your personal interests.
-These are recommended acheivements, but feel free to create/implement your own... just make sure you thoroughly describe what you did in your README and why it was challenging.
+For the Technical and Design sections, make sure you thoroughly describe in your README what you did why it was challenging.
 ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.

 Note that if you want to load resources besides your index.html file (images, an CSS file, a JS file) you'll need to modify server.js to point to these.
 For now it's easiest to just hardcode paths to the resources, but we'll look at ways to optimize this shortly.

+*Basic Requirements*
+(10 points each)
+0. Assignment has proper naming scheme
+1. Files forked from original repo
+2. `index.html` properly rendered
+3. `index.html` page properly edited
+4. All changes pushed to GitHub
+5. Project deployed to Glitch
+6. Pull Request submitted to original repo

 *Technical*
 1. (max 5 points) Style your page using CSS.
 Each style rule you apply will get you 1 extra point for a maximum of 5 points.
 Be sure to describe your style rules in your README.